 Open tenders for Minor Works may be called at the discretion of agencies.
 Where tenders are called, generally the procurement process relevant to minor works will apply.
 However, advertising and opening of the tender and the issuing of addenda etc must be in accordance with the requirements for major works;

-- for procurement with a value of $50 000 or less, an assessment of the impact on local suppliers is to be undertaken.
+- for procurement with a value of less than $250 000 for building and construction works and less than $500 000 for roads and bridges works, an assessment of the impact on local suppliers is to be undertaken.
 In such cases, the format of the assessment and the process to be adopted for approval will be at the discretion and direction of the Head of Agency (Treasurer's Instruction 1225);

-- for procurement with a value of more than $50 000, a pre-procurement local impact assessment must be completed and approved before the procurement may commence (Treasurer's Instruction 1225);
+- for procurement with a value of $250 000 or more for building and construction works and $500 000 or more for roads and bridges works, a pre-procurement local impact assessment must be completed and approved before the procurement may commence (Treasurer's Instruction 1225);

-- a Local Benefits Test must be applied to all procurements with a value of more than $50 000 (Treasurer's Instruction 1225);
+- a Local Benefits Test must be applied to all procurements with a value of $50 000 or more (Treasurer's Instruction 1225);

 - agencies must comply with the reporting requirements outlined in Treasurer's Instructions 1212 and 1213;